-New complaints November 2014 - October 2015

-(n.b. all these relate to one Parish Council)
+New complaints November 2014 - October 2016 (n.b. all these relate to one Parish Council)

-Nature of Complaint Action Commentary

-Conduct of member in Discussed with Investigating Officer report

-dealing with Parish Clerk Independent Person - awaited

-(two separate complaints) referred for investigation

-Councillor alleged to have Discussed with Investigating Officer report

-not dealt with Independent Person - awaited

-representations fairly, referred for investigation

-appropriately and

-impartially, not treating

-people with respect

-including allegedly making

-racist remarks.

-Councillor alleged to have Discussed with Investigating Officer report

-not dealt with Independent Person - awaited

-representations fairly, referred for investigation

-appropriately and

-impartially, not treating

-people with respect
+Nature of Complaint Action Commentary Conduct of member in dealing with Parish Clerk Discussed with Independent Person - Investigating Officer report awaited (two separate complaints) referred for investigation Councillor alleged to have not dealt with representations fairly, appropriately and impartially, not treating people with respect including allegedly making racist remarks.
+Discussed with Independent Person - referred for investigation Investigating Officer report awaited Councillor alleged to have not dealt with representations fairly, appropriately and impartially, not treating people with respect Discussed with Independent Person - referred for investigation Investigating Officer report awaited